 10. Advanced Yielding

 Many horses will naturally brace or push back against pressure on their body.
 You may have noticed this in how horses sometimes rebalancing weight into the exact hoof you are trying to pick up, or lean into pressure exerted on a flank.
 This is an innate behavior that, in the wild, helps a horse stay balanced and upright, but behavior that should be corrected prior to saddle training.

 A horse that braces against pressure won’t respond sensitively to leg cues or half-halts later in their training.
 To begin creating this soft and responsive yielding-to-pressure that will create a easy-to-ride and flexible horse, begin training your horse to move in response to pressure on various points of their body:

 - backing up when a hand presses on their nose or their chest

 - stepping all four feet sideways when the center of their side is pressed against

 - stepping front legs or hind legs to the side independently if the shoulder or hindquarters are pressed

 - lowering the head in response to a hand on the poll (top of head) pressing down

-Each of these cues begin building the responsiveness that later, when adapted to under saddle use, will create a performance horse that a rider can maneuver like a sportscar, a pro trail horse that can be moved out of dangerous footing via rider’s cues, and a healthy horse that will be less likely to panic and pull back if ever entangled in downed fencing.
+Each of these cues begins building the responsiveness that later, when adapted to under saddle use, will create a performance horse that a rider can maneuver like a sportscar, a pro trail horse that can be moved out of dangerous footing via rider’s cues, and a healthy horse that will be less likely to panic and pull back if it is ever entangled in downed fencing.